All Episodes

 Stupak's out there saying, no, we really don't have a piece of legislation we're working on yet, meaning they don't.

-What I want to know is how in the world can they start adding things to a bill that's already passed in the Senate and doesn't exist in the House and cannot start in the House.
+What I want to know is, how in the world can they start adding things to a bill that's already passed in the Senate and doesn't exist in the House and cannot start in the House?

-For example, you small business people.
+For example, you small business people, get this.

 That's never done.

-The bill originally passed by the Senate, only penalized businesses for full-time workers who weren't covered.
+The bill originally passed by the Senate only penalized businesses for full-time workers who weren't covered.

 The inclusion of a part-time worker provision is part of a package of final changes that is nearing completion, according to the Democrat aide, who spoke, of course, on condition of anonymity because it's not been made public.

-Uh yet it has been made public just now.
+Yet it has been made public just now.

-Uh Democrats feared that businesses would avoid penalties by hiring more part-time workers, but business groups opposed.
+Democrats feared that businesses would avoid penalties by hiring more part-time workers, but business groups opposed.

 The Senate bill cannot be amended.